Enzolita/Memorycraft/README.md

 **The Footer**

   - The footer leads the user to the project's repository when the Github icon is being clicked on.
-  - The footer is valuable to the user as it encourages them to keep connected via social media

   <details><summary>Footer Screenshot</summary>